simonberner/memorize21/README.md

 If you have the time to look at my code, you will notice an unusual amount of additional code comments which I have put along the lines.
 These comments are for my own learning and documentation purposes and probably would not appear in such a way in production code.

 ## TestFlight
-My App is currently available for Beta Testing on [TestFlight](https://testflight.apple.com/)!
+My App is available for Beta Testing on [TestFlight](https://testflight.apple.com/)!
 DM me on [Twitter](https://twitter.com/simonbernerdev) and I will send you an invite 🙂

 ## Learnings
 ### SwiftUI